blabla1337/skf-flask/skf/markdown/knowledge_base/71-knowledge_base--HTTP_header_injection--.md

 **Solution:**

-When userinput will be used in HTTP headers then the newlines should be escaped in a correct manner.
+When user-input will be used in HTTP headers then the newlines should be escaped in a correct manner.